pottendo/pottendo-SK64-network/README_network.md

 With default settings, a Raspberry Pi will automatically start to throttle its CPU once the 60° C are reached to prevent overheating (although the CPU would be capable of running with more than 80°C without damage).
 If you observe a CPU temperature of 59°C on the system info screen of the network menu then your Sidekick64 emulation may appear to become unstable very soon.
 Nothing can break, nothing can be damaged, as the Raspberry is still running fine and just behaving as it should behave.
 Only the emulation appears unstable.
 If you detect that the Raspberry's CPU temperature is likely to reach the 60° C there are two directions in which you can go to solve the problem: Either improve the air circulation around the CPU to stop it from reaching 60°C or increase the default throttling temperature limit to something higher - like for example 62°C - and hope that the Raspberry's CPU will not reach the new limit.
 How quickly your Sidekick's Raspberry CPU is heating up may depend on different factors:
-*    Inside of a case: Does the case allow for some airflow?
+*    Inside a case: Does the case allow for some airflow?
 *    Raspberry Pi Model: The Raspberry Pi 3B+ is getting hotter than an 3A+.
 A model 3A+ will probably stay at around 57-58°C and not reach the 60° unless it is inside of a case.
 *    PCB form factor: A Sidekick64 PCB v0.3 (outdated) offers more airflow to the Pi so that a 3B+ will stay beneath 60°C.

 The most simple solution is to improve the airflow by using a little tiny active fan for 1€ that gets powered by the 3.3V pin on the Sidekick PCB.
 This is a custom hack that can even be done if the Sidekick is inside a case.
 Just let the fan blow air into the gap between Sidekick PCB and the Raspberry Pi from the side.
-(Add photos to illustrate)
+(TODO: Add photos to illustrate)

 ### Changes to the Sidekick64 menu
 #### New submenu "Network"
 The network menu allows to check if a connection is established, to start a connection and afterwards to launch the web server or select the modem emulation type.
-It also gives access to another submenu called "System information" where details like the IP address, CPU temperature and system time can be found.
+It also provides another submenu called "System information" where details like the IP address, CPU temperature and system time can be found.
 #### Enforced screen refreshes
 Sidekick64 ships with a C64 assembler program that is responsible for fetching the menu screen content of Sidekick64 and displaying it via VIC2 on the C64 video output.
 This program called rpimenu.prg had to be modified for the network kernel to perform a C64 screen content redraw not only when a user presses a key on the keyboard but also when something important happens on the Raspberry Pi's side when the Sidekick64 cartridge will trigger a non-maskable interrupt (NMI) to tell the C64 program that new screen content needs to be fetched and displayed.
 This enforced refresh is necessary for screens that need to be redrawn regularly like the system info screen displaying the current date and time and CPU temperature of the Pi.